 EVERYONE CAN PARTICIPATE

 Democracy requires everyone to have voice in the decisions affecting their lives; from equal access to the ballot box, to the right to have your voice heard above the special interests that try to buy our elections.
-The Legislature should give a greater voice to each citizen and lower barriers to participation in political life by:
+The Legislature should give a greater voice to each citizen and lower barriers to participation in political life in the following ways.

 Changing the Way Elections Are Funded and Empowering Small Donors

 - Improve, strengthen, and expand existing laws making public campaign financing available for candidates who agree to limit their fundraising.
-Thus enabling a more diverse set of candidates to run for office and be accountable to their constituents rather than to their largest campaign contributors.
+This enables a more diverse set of candidates to run for office and be accountable to their constituents rather than to their largest campaign contributors.

 - Provide limited tax credits for small donations or small dollar vouchers to encourage active participation of small donors and give everyday people a stronger voice in our elections.